Modality specific U-Net variants for biomedical image segmentation: A survey: U-Net variants for medical imaging

-In recent years, MRI is utilized in computer-aided diagnosis systems involving brain tumor segmentation.
-Inspired from the BraTS 2015 challenge, Dong et al.~\cite{dong2017automatic} analysed the potential of FCN based U-Net model for brain tumor segmentation via MRI sequences, where the authors achieved significant improvement over the traditional segmentation approaches.
-SegNet is another model that is most widely used for semantic segmentation~\cite{badrinarayanan2017segnet}.
-Following this, Kumar et al.~\cite{kumar2018u} proposed a hybrid approach, U-SegNet, by integrating skip connections into the base SegNet model.
-This enabled the model to capture multiscale information and efficiently identify the tissue boundaries concerning the white matter (WM), gray matter (GM), and cerebro-spinal fluid (CSF).
+MRI is mostly utilized in computer-aided diagnosis systems involving brain tumor segmentation.
+Inspired from the BraTS 2015 challenge, \cite{dong2017automatic} analysed the potential of FCN based U-Net model for brain tumor segmentation via MRI sequences, where the authors achieved significant improvement over the traditional segmentation approaches.
+SegNet is another model that is most widely used for semantic segmentation~\citep{badrinarayanan2017segnet}.
+Following this, \cite{kumar2018u} proposed a hybrid approach, U-SegNet, by integrating skip connections into the base SegNet model.
+This enabled the model to efficiently identify the tissue boundaries concerning the white matter (WM), gray matter (GM), and cerebro-spinal fluid (CSF).
 The authors achieved significant improvement over the base SegNet and U-Net models with $DSC$ value of 0.90 on IBSR-18 dataset.
-In another application, skull stripping is an essential step to study brain imaging, where Hwang et al.~\cite{hwang20193d} proposed to utilize a standard 3D U-Net model to automate the process of skull stripping (brain extraction) from T1 MRI scans for faster diagnosis and treatment.
-The training is carried with dice loss and adam optimizer on neurofeedback skull-stripped (NFBS) dataset.
-The authors achieved a dice value of 0.99, however, the comparative study is limited to brain surface extractor (BSE) and robust brain extraction (ROBEX) algorithms.
-The prostate cancer diagnosis is another challenging tasks for which Rundo et al.~\cite{rundo2019use} proposed an automated approach, USE-Net, that uses the U-Net model by incorporating the squeeze-and-excitation (SE) blocks~\cite{hu2018squeeze} in skip connections to perform multi-class segmentation.
-Similar to the attention scheme~\cite{oktay2018attention}, the SE blocks tend to calibrate the channel-wise correlation while improving the generalization capability of the model across multi-institutional datasets.
-The USE-Net model outperformed its competitors when trained and evaluated on all datasets combined, where for other scenarios (individual dataset and mixed datasets), USE-Net struggled to achieve better results.